-Any College employee may be required by his or her supervisor (in accordance with Section VIII) to submit to a drug examination under any of the following circumstances:
+Any College employee may be required by his or her supervisor or College administrator (in accordance with Section VIII) to submit to a drug examination under any of the following circumstances:

 1. Evidence of drugs on or about the employee’s person or in the employee’s vicinity;